-Ok, so what goes into my personal brand if it’s all online?
+What goes into my personal brand if it’s all online?

 As a web designer, your brand lives almost entirely online.
 And when it comes to your online brand, every element of your “online presence” needs to fall under the same umbrella.
 And WordPress makes it easy to set up your hub for all things online-branding.

 This probably goes without saying, but the most significant element of your online brand, especially as a web designer, is your website.

 First, pick a URL that’s consistent with your branding.
 This is often a business name or, if you’re a freelancer, your name.

 Then, as you think about the design, come up with something that stays consistent with the message you want your brand to send.
 For example, if your online brand is slick and modern, your site should reflect that.
 If innovation is a big part of your brand, your website can’t be stale.
 Find a WordPress theme that fits well with what you want your personal brand to communicate.
 Fonts and color schemes play a big role in your online brand, as do your logo and the site design itself.
 Be sure your headshot and bio fit with everything else.

 Copy — the words you use on your site — plays a critical role in your online brand.
 Your copy should work together with the site design to send a clear message about who you are and what you offer as a designer.
 This goes beyond the headlines and paragraphs — every word, from the nav bar to the footer, plays a role in building your online brand.